ADoor22/pathfinding/README.md

 # Pathfinding

-### *This is a work in progress*

 Made using Pygame module in python to create an intuitive pathfinding algorithm visualization.

-pyth
-My aim is to add different algorithms to this visualisation program.
-My first algorithm is A*.
 Click where the start node and end node is.
 Draw the obstacles and create your own map.

 **Keybinds**